SuperCowPowers/workbench/docs/glue/index.md

 ```

 ## Glue Job Local Testing
 Glue Power without the Pain.
 SageWorks manages the AWS Execution Role, so local API and Glue Jobs will have the same permissions/access.
-Also using the same Code as your notebooks or scripts makes createing and testing Glue Jobs a breeze.
+Also using the same Code as your notebooks or scripts makes creating and testing Glue Jobs a breeze.

 ```shell
 export SAGEWORKS_CONFIG=<your config>  # Only if not already set up